BRINGING HOCKEY INTO THE CLASSROOM

 The teachers at the multicultural Ascension of Our Lord Secondary School are using hockey as a lesson in Canadiana, and providing new experiences for their students.

 A simple idea by the Fort St. John Huskies – fill a bus full of food for those in need – has turned into a 20-year tradition that gives back to the northern community.

 After wildfires ravaged the B.C. interior last summer and forced thousands to evacuate, the start of the hockey season has brought a sense of normalcy to the community.

 The CEO shares his thoughts on how parents, coaches, players and officials all play a role in keeping the game safe.

-HC AMBASSADOR: MICHAEL SMALL
+HC AMBASSADOR: MIKE CAMPBELL

-TOM’S TALKS: MARCH 2017
+TOM’S TALKS: APRIL 2017

 When Hay River, N.W.T., lost its arena, the Hockey Canada Foundation stepped in with a solution that kept the game alive.

 Hockey is a game for everyone, and the president and CEO is focused on growing sledge hockey and making sure every Canadian has the opportunity to play Canada’s game.